Toners, Acne, Reviews, Skincare

 I have been using Benton Aloe BHA toner* every day.
 It is excellent for daily use for my very sensitive, oily, acne-prone skin.

-Is Benton Aloe BHA Toner good?
+Is Benton Aloe BHA Toner Good?

 My answer is a resounding yes.
 Now, to let you know more about this green potion … does Benton Aloe BHA Skin Toner work?
 It does.
-Give this stuff a whirl, I doubt you’ll regret it.
+Give this stuff a whirl; I doubt you’ll regret it.
 Many people I know have traditionally skipped toners because they either don’t see the benefit in them or don’t like how they dry out their skin.
 This toner is a whole other animal, and it’s an animal you need to add to your menagerie right now!

 This non-greasy toner is filled with gentle but effective ingredients to nurture all skin types.
 It excels at combating acne, fighting redness, and keeping the skin generously hydrated for a bright, fresh appearance.
 Must have for trouble skin.